 OLYMPIC MEDAL DESIGN TASK

-These printable Winter Olympics resources are free to download and will help you explore some of what is celebrated culturally and geographically during the Olympic Games.
+These printable Winter Olympics resources will help you explore some of what is celebrated culturally and geographically during the Olympic Games.

 The 2018 Winter Olympic Games Mapping Task helps students to identify where this year’s games are being held, in relation to where their home country is.